-Getting the “No SPF Record Found” error means that your domain is missing an SPF record in its DNS settings.
-To resolve this error, you need to publish your SPF DNS record.
+Seeing the “No SPF Record Found” error means your domain doesn’t have an SPF record in its DNS settings.
+To fix this, you’ll need to publish an SPF DNS record.

 What is an SPF Record?